silnrsi/fontdocs/README.md

 # Fontdocs

 This is a system for generating simple multi-platform documentation for font projects.
-It was specifically developed for SIL font projects that use the workflow documented at [SIL Font Development Notes (silfontdev)](https://silnrsi.github.io/silfontdev/en-US/index.html) but could provide ideas for other projects and workflows.
+It was specifically developed for SIL font projects that use the workflow documented at [SIL Font Development Guide](https://writingsystems.info/topics/fonts/building-and-modifying-sil-fonts/) but could provide ideas for other projects and workflows.

 From markdown source the system generates: